alicegodden/fishpi/README.md

 Contact:

 Email: alice.godden@uea.ac.uk
-Feel free to contribute to this project, report issues, or suggest improvements.
+Feel free to report issues or suggest improvements.
 FishPi is designed to make piRNA sequence analysis accessible and informative for researchers and bioinformaticians.

 Note:
 The "fishpi.png" image file is used for the graphical interface, not essential for the running of the software.